benjaminztaylor/pygeon/README.md

 You can use either the `pygeon.py` file from the terminal *or* the jupyter notebook.
 I would recommend using the notebook for editing parameters and such, but if satisfied with existing parameters or expanding features, you might want to use the og-python file.

+## Output

+The program outputs 3 videos: 1 video will function as the fixation point screen (camera 3) and the other 2 will randomly switch between displaying a randomly selected shape.
+This code relies heavily on the skimage library for the generation and implementation.

 ## Installation